BirolLab/btl/gallery.md

 permalink: /gallery/
 ---

-Photographs from the Birol Labs over the years, including lab gatherings, conferences, workshops, and other memorable moments.
+Photographs from the Bioinformatics Technologies Lab over the years, including lab gatherings, conferences, workshops, and other memorable moments.

 <style>